Dr Yonce talks about concussions from a functional perspective.

 Studies have shown that people who have had concussions/TBI (Traumatic Brain Injury) have developed memory and cognitive issues such as dementia, Alzheimer’s, depression and Chronic Traumatic Encephalopathy (CTE).

 Concussions can be quite serious and can severely disrupt normal brain function.
 If you or someone you know has received a blow to the head and is struggling to get back to a normal life, give us a call and we can help you.

-Your initial brain map will show us if there’s room for improvement with the aspects of brain function often impaired when a concussion happens.
-The brain training protocols for concussion are different than those we use for ADHD, learning challenges, etc. This is why the brain map is so important — when we compare your symptoms to what the map shows us, we can see exactly what the issue is and how to help it.
+We start with a brain map which shows us if there’s room for improvement in the aspects of brain function most often affected when a concussion occurs.
+The brain training protocols for concussion are different than those we use for ADHD, learning challenges, and other issues.
+This is why the brain map is so important — when we compare your symptoms to what the map shows us, we can pinpoint the issue and how to help it.

-Using Vielight technology, we can address the effects of concussions immediately, whereas we often need to wait 1-4 months after a concussion for neurofeedback.
+Thanks to Vielight technology, we can address the effects of a concussion immediately.
+We often wait 1-4 months to treat a concussion with neurofeedback.